MadSimple/illinois-mono/README.md

 ![illinois light center](https://github.com/MadSimple/jesse-mono/assets/92187165/155c675c-0f0f-434c-9da6-18079e5dbade)

 Glyphs for Latin characters and common symbols are based on Lexend.
-The remaining characters currently use [DM Mono](https://fonts.google.com/specimen/DM+Mono) as a fallback.
+Other characters currently use [DM Mono](https://fonts.google.com/specimen/DM+Mono) as a fallback.

 Notable changes from Lexend include:
 * Double-storey 'a' to distinguish from the 'o'